Training Camp 3: Reacting to Lines

 Ignite a Discussion

-Use these ideas to engage your pupils in a discussion about competition fields and the lines that are often seen on them.
+Use these ideas to engage your students in a discussion about competition fields and the lines that are often seen on them.

-- Ask your pupils how they could use these lines to help make their Driving Base program more effective.
+- Ask your students how they could use these lines to help make their Driving Base program more effective.